terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 ## Overview

 The objective of the instructions below is to configure the infrastructure that allows you to run CICD deployments for the next stages (`1-org, 2-environments, 3-networks, 4-projects`) using Jenkins.
-The infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-cicd`) and VPN configuration to connect to your on-prem environment.
+The infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-b-cicd`) and VPN configuration to connect to your on-prem environment.

-It is a best practice to have two separate projects here (`prj-b-seed` and `prj-cicd`) for separation of concerns.
+It is a best practice to have two separate projects here (`prj-b-seed` and `prj-b-cicd`) for separation of concerns.
 On one hand, `prj-b-seed` stores terraform state and has the Service Account able to create / modify infrastructure.
-On the other hand, the deployment of that infrastructure is coordinated by Jenkins, which is implemented in `prj-cicd` and connected to your Master on-prem.
+On the other hand, the deployment of that infrastructure is coordinated by Jenkins, which is implemented in `prj-b-cicd` and connected to your Master on-prem.

 **After following the instructions below, you will have:**
 - The `prj-b-seed` project, which contains:
   - Terraform state bucket
   - Custom Service Account used by Terraform to create new resources in GCP
-- The `prj-cicd` project, which contains:
+- The `prj-b-cicd` project, which contains:
   - GCE Instance for the Jenkins Agent, connected to your current Jenkins Master using SSH.
   - VPC to connect the Jenkins GCE Instance to
   - FW rules to allow communication over port 22
   - VPN connection with on-prem (or where ever your Jenkins Master is located)
-  - Custom service account `sa-jenkins-agent-gce@prj-cicd-xxxx.iam.gserviceaccount.com` for the GCE instance.
+  - Custom service account `sa-jenkins-agent-gce@prj-b-cicd-xxxx.iam.gserviceaccount.com` for the GCE instance.
       - This service account is granted the access to generate tokens on the Terraform custom service account in the `prj-b-seed` project

 - **Note: these instructions do not indicate how to create a Jenkins Master.** To deploy a Jenkins Master, you should follow [Jenkins Architecture](https://www.jenkins.io/doc/book/architecting-for-scale/) recommendations.